prativabn43-2411/Data-Analytics-Portfolio/SQL/README.md

 # SQL Projects

-This folder contains my SQL projects and practice work covering database design, CRUD operations, joins, aggregate functions, subqueries, constraints, and business analysis.
+This folder contains my SQL practice and projects covering:
+- Basic SQL queries
+- SELECT, WHERE, ORDER BY
+- GROUP BY and HAVING
+- JOINs
+- Subqueries
+- CTEs
+- Aggregate functions
+- CASE statements